Last revised: March 6, 2023

 For more information about how Ad Partners use the information collected by these technologies and your options for restricting cookies placed by some of these Ad Partners, please visit the DAA’s opt-out page.
 The DAA’s opt-outs are device- and browser-specific and may not work on all devices.
 If you choose to opt-out through the DAA’s tools it does not mean you will cease to see advertising.
 Rather, the ads you see will be based on the website you are visiting and not your interests.

 Communications Preferences.
 You can stop receiving promotional email communications from us by clicking on the “unsubscribe link” provided in such communications.
+Please be aware that it may take up to ten (10) days for us to process your request, and you may continue receiving promotional communications from us during that period.
 You may not opt out of Service-related communications (e.g., account verification, transactional communications, changes/updates to features of the Service, technical and security notices).

 We may choose or be required by law to provide different or additional disclosures relating to the processing of personal information about residents of certain countries, regions or states.
 Please refer below for disclosures that may be applicable to you:

 If you are a resident of the State of Nevada in the United States, Chapter 603A of the Nevada Revised Statutes permits a Nevada resident to opt out of future sales of certain covered information that a website operator has collected or will collect about the resident.
-We do not currently or have plans to sell personal information, but to submit a request to opt-out of potential future sales, please contact us at email@example.com with sufficient information to identify you in our systems.
+We do not currently or have plans to sell personal information (as “sale” is defined under Nevada law), but to submit a request to opt-out of potential future sales, please contact us at firstname.lastname@example.org with sufficient information to identify you in our systems.

 If you are a resident of the State of California in the United States, this section describes how we collect, use, disclose and otherwise process your personal information, either online or offline, within the scope of the California Consumer Privacy Act of 2018 (“CCPA”) and the rights that may be afforded to you under the CCPA.
 OpenComp follows its clients' instructions in processing personal information for the business purposes of providing the Services.